fltuna/TNCSSPluginFoundation/README.md

 Since CounterStrikeSharp's DI requires injection class and definition class.

-But I've created this framework for faster development, and convenience. that's all.
+But I've created this framework for faster development, and convenience.

+Also, If we make plugin with module oriented development, there is no way to inject the proper initialized and working module instance to other module.

 ## How to use